 The band’s debut 4-song EP, “The Cosmic Adventures of ManBoy,” was released internationally in August 2010.
 The Aquarian Weekly selected the EP as its “Disc of The Week” on January 13, 2011, giving it an “A” grade and praising it as “Four songs.
 13 minutes.
 All muscle.
 Not a second of fat.”

 Recording of what was to be a full-length follow-up began in early 2011, during which the band made sporadic live appearances.
 They made their live debut opening for The Smithereens at Dinizio’s 5th Annual Memorial Day BBQ/Fan Jam in Scotch Plains, New Jersey on May 29, 2011.
 The band also performed at Soul Kitchen Music Hall in Mobile, Alabama (July 2011) and Maxwell’s in Hoboken, New Jersey (November 2011).

 In December 2011, the band released a single, “Kill A Clown (No, Not Really),” in response to the positive reception the song received at their live shows.
 “Kill A Clown” received airplay from DJ Rich Russo on his “Anything Anything” program on WXPK-FM “The Peak” in New York and WDHA-FM in New Jersey.
 Russo had asked for a recording of the song after hearing the band perform it at Maxwell’s.
 The music website Atlas Jams lauded the song as “a delicious slice of power pop … with chunky guitars and perfecto vocals.”
 Broken Hearted Toy, a music blog, described the song as having “a catchy, guitar-driven arrangement reminiscent of Webb Wilder or possibly ZZ Top … exuberant backup vocals … (and) funny lyrics.”

-The band was also selected for the second consecutive year to perform in November 2017 at the New York segment of the International Pop Overthrow Festival.
+Also in 2018, Mike Daly & The Planets were selected for the third consecutive year to perform at the New York segment of the International Pop Overthrow Festival.